nslavov/scp/2024_BayesPG.md

-&nbsp;

 BayesPG is a Bayesian software for modeling single-cell RNA and protein abundance that systematically accounts for technical variation and infers biological differences.
+It infers post-transcriptional regulation by protein synthesis and degradation.

 ---

 &nbsp;